skilesare/immortality/a_fresh_start/README.md

 V. A god in the dust

 Pirsig proposes further a concept called **Dynamic Quality** that he points to as the bleeding edge of reality as we cut through time.
-Pirsig is permissive with his Dynamic Quality is chooses to let it lead where it will.
+Pirsig is permissive with his Dynamic Quality and chooses to let it lead where it will.
 I will choose to pass this dynamic quality through the lens of Christopher Alexander's Nature of Order and focus it not on a random wandering, but on a purpose-filled generation of **Wholeness**.

 This is a god in the dust of everything, and not so much in the thing as in the relation of each thing to the other.
 In as much as a thing hangs together with the things around it, we can see this wholeness.
 When this wholeness is present, dynamic quality passes from a nebulous thing to a static quality.
 An entity emerges.
 Many entities emerge.